benchopt/benchopt/doc/index.rst

     $ pip install -U https://github.com/benchopt/benchOpt/archive/master.zip

-**Note:** due to major API modifications, the last ``benchopt`` release does not correspond to the latest version of the documentation at the moment.
-Until further notice, it is recommended to use the development version.

 This will install the command line tool to run the benchmark.
 Then, existing benchmarks can be retrieved from git or created locally.
-To discover which benchmarks are presently available look for `benchmark_* repositories on GitHub <https://github.com/benchopt/>`_, such as for `l1-regularized logistic regression <https://github.com/benchopt/benchmark_logreg_l1>`_.
+To discover which benchmarks are presently available look for `benchmark_* repositories on GitHub <https://github.com/benchopt/>`_, such as for `Lasso -- l1-regularized linear regression <https://github.com/benchopt/benchmark_lasso>`_.
 This benchmark can then be retrieved locally with:

 .. code-block::